The Ramblers (draft)

 “Are you risking your career for my personal indulgence?” she asked contrivedly.

-“Seeking out Croce and Bonomi at this particular moment are not overt political acts, since they do not wield political power.
+“Seeking out Croce and Bonomi, at this particular moment, is not an overt political act, since they do not wield political power.
 Visiting them in the Capital’s corridors is nuanced but I would be credited for speaking to them at a library, concert, or art event and expected to file an intelligence gathering report.
 In essence, as long as an embarrassing political incident is avoided, we are tourists.”

 Billy escorts Marlene and she reminds him, while pointing out the detailed spiral wheel on the Column of Marcus Aurelius, that he is on liberty and has a camera, before directing him back to the car to wait for either their exit within minutes or for a curtain to close in one of the eleven large architraved windows on the main floor as a signal of her mission being ongoing.